 Book Lists: Suppose your child needs to have a Christian Worldview course under his belt before taking a certain coop class in the fall.
 Snag a book list from online, and get him reading!
 Instead of written papers, try narration to help him retain and cut down on time spent in seat work.

 Handbooks: Need to teach composition this summer, but don’t know where to start?
-Grab a Beacon Handbook!
+Grab a MLA Handbook!
 Yes, your child CAN read through the handbook and learn everything they need to know!

 STEP 4: Clear your schedule